 Community Amateur Sports Clubs Status gives registered clubs the chance to reclaim part of their own cash and benefit from 80% mandatory rate relief, gift aid donations and exemption from some levels of corporation tax.
 Find out how your club could benefit.

-The London Sports Forum for Disabled People is the lead strategic development agency for disabled people.
+Disability Sports Coach is the lead strategic development agency for disabled people.
 They also ensure that disabled people are aware of how they can get involved in sport at all levels and work with many local authorities and organisations to co-ordinate and deliver programmes such as Coach-ability and the Inclusive Fitness Initiative.
 They can provide support and advice to clubs to include disabled people in their sport.

 Sporting Equals exists to actively promote greater involvement in sport and physical activity by disadvantaged communities – particularly the Black, Asian and Minority Ethnic (BAME) population.
 We are a national partner of Sport England.